 What Does an Online Counselor Do?

-Online counselors perform the same essential work as in-person counselors but deliver their services over digital platforms, including phone, video conferencing, text, and live chat.
+Online counselors and therapists perform the same essential work as in-person professionals but deliver their services over digital platforms, including phone, video conferencing, text, and live chat.
 Online counseling involves a variety of traditional techniques and therapies, such as cognitive-behavioral therapy (CBT), mindfulness-based therapy, and solution-focused therapy.

 Online counselors serve various clients dealing with conditions like anxiety, depression, and relationship problems.
 Common duties include conducting assessments, developing treatment plans, providing counseling sessions, and monitoring progress.